PROFESSIONAL ARCHITECTS AND HERITAGE PRACTITIONERS

 - Understanding and affinity for heritage values, and the application of heritage law

-- Excellent researcher well versed in property and cultural research methodology
+- Research well versed in property and cultural research methodology

-- Well-honed capacity for understanding sites and cultural landscapes and making heritage-related recommendations affecting them
+- Capacity for understanding sites and cultural landscapes and making heritage-related recommendations affecting them

-- Experience undertaking heritage survey work including assessment and grading of structures
+- Heritage survey work including assessment and grading of structures

-- Taught architectural design, construction and heritage principles at University level, part time over several years, currently lecturing at CPUT
+- Teaching architectural design, construction and heritage principles at University level

-- More than 20 year’s heritage and architecture experience, trained by leading practitioners
+- More than 25 year’s heritage and architecture experience

-- A flexible approach – ability to cope with change and adapt to situations as they occur
+- Flexible approach – ability to cope with change and adapt to situations as they occur

 - Management responsibilities for the operational and business development aspects of practice